12 Jun Amazon Survey Reveals How the Prime Fee Increase Will Change Customer Shopping Behaviors

-On June 16th, renewing Amazon Prime members will begin paying 20% more for their membership, with the annual fee increasing from $99 to $119.
+On June 16th, renewing Amazon Prime members began paying 20% more for their membership, with the annual fee increasing from $99 to $119.
 The last time Amazon increased the fee, was in 2014 – a lifetime ago in the online age!

 Yahoo Finance recently surveyed Prime members and found that nearly 45% plan to drop their Prime membership rather than pay for the price increase.

 We won’t know how many of them are serious about canceling until the price hike begins to roll out to renewing members.
 However, our data suggests that an even higher percentage of Prime members may be at risk of canceling.

 In our May 2018 survey of 1000 Amazon customers, we asked Amazon Prime members how they felt about the value of their membership.